Mirena IUD Lawyers

 Contact a Mirena Lawyer

-If you, or someone you know, had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining, please contact Mirena lawyer Carmen Scott by email or call 1.800.768.4026 to discuss your potential Mirena lawsuit.
+If you, or someone you know, had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining or caused intracranial hypertenstion, please contact Motley Rice Mirena lawyer Carmen Scott by email or call 1.800.768.4026 to discuss your potential Mirena lawsuit.

 Mirena Side Effects

 The device may migrate from its original position after being inserted, perforating the uterus or embedding itself in the uterus.
 In both instances, a doctor must locate and surgically remove the device.
 Mirena may also migrate outside the uterine cavity and cause adhesions or scarring that can lead to infertility.
 Depending on the damage caused, affected women may require a complete hysterectomy, and more serious complications could result in death.

-Serious side effects that have been linked to Mirena include:
+Other serious side effects that have been linked to Mirena include:

-- Birth of a child with a birth defect
+• Birth of a child with a birth defect

 • Embedment in the uterus

 • Erosion of adjacent areas such as the vagina

 • Intestinal perforations or obstruction

 • Perforation of the uterus

 If you had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining or if you experienced IIH or PTC, you may have a potential Mirena lawsuit.